On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: When every finite covering is canonical: splinters

 $(3)$: after reduction to the local case via Lemma~\ref{L2}, it is proved that $X$ has ``pseudo-rational" singularities, respectively in \cite{Sc} in characteristic $0$ (extending Boutot's work \cite{Bo}\footnote{Boutot used Grauert-Riemenschneider's vanishing theorem, assuming that $f$ is essentially of finite type over $k$.
 Schoutens combines Smith's techniques in characteristic $p$ with ultraproducts.}), in \cite{Sm} in positive characteristic, and in \cite{HeMa} in mixed characteristic (using perfectoids); finally, it is proved in \cite{Ko} that ``pseudo-rational" singularities is equivalent to rational singularities. \end{proof}

 Let us briefly comment.
-The classical notion of rational singularity postulates and involves a resolution of singularities $\tilde X {\to} X\,$: it prescribes that $H^i(\tilde X, \cO_{\tilde X})=0$ for $i>0$.
-Recently, Kov\'acs showed that this property extends to any ``Macaulayfication" $\tilde X$, redefined in this way the notion of rational singularities in arbitrary characteristic, and proved that this is equivalent to the earlier (a priori weaker) notion of pseudo-rational singularity introduced by Lipman and Teissier \cite{Ko}.
+The classical notion of rational singularity postulates a resolution of singularities $\tilde X {\to} X\,$: it prescribes that $H^i(\tilde X, \cO_{\tilde X})=0$ for $i>0$.
+Recently, Kov\'acs showed that this property extends to any ``Macaulayfication" $\tilde X$.
+He redefined in this way the notion of rational singularities in arbitrary characteristic and proved that it is equivalent to the earlier (a priori weaker) notion of pseudo-rational singularity introduced by Lipman and Teissier \cite{Ko}.

 { { \begin{remark} There is a derived version of the notion of splinter: {\it an affine Noetherian $k$-scheme $X $ is called a \emph{derived splinter} if for any proper surjective morphism $ Y \stackrel{f}{\to} X$, $\cO_X \to Rf_\ast \cO_Y$ splits in $D^b({\cO_X})$.}